 - The Legal 500 UK 2023 – Recommended for Data protection, Privacy and Cybersecurity and Financial services: non-contentious/regulatory.

-- Chambers FinTech 2023 – Ranked for FinTech Legal in London (Firms) for Payments & Lending and FinTech Legal in London where one client comments that he “is an expert in the international payments arena and services as both a bottomless repository of relevant information about our industry as well as a peerless ‘traffic cop’ for directing our company to others from whom we can secure information not readily available to him.”
+- Chambers FinTech 2023 (London) – Ranked for FinTech Legal in London (Firms) for Payments & Lending and FinTech Legal in London where one client comments that he “is an expert in the international payments arena and services as both a bottomless repository of relevant information about our industry as well as a peerless ‘traffic cop’ for directing our company to others from whom we can secure information not readily available to him.”